PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 Each of our point to point services (`adderservice` and `auditservice`) must be accessed using a clearly defined message structure.
 As capability is added to a service, additional messages may be added but the code in the service is never directly accessible by the consumer.
 For our bus based service (`eventservice`) the consumer is not even directly connected, it simply passes a message and forgets.

 #### Vertical separation
 Our services are maintain strong vertical bounds.
 This includes keeping state separate at the data layer.
 This is an important concept.
-Notice that whilst the same MongoDB container is being used the `auditservice` and the `eventservice` use completely separate collections.
+Notice that while the same MongoDB container is being used the `auditservice` and the `eventservice` use completely separate collections.
 No two services should modify the same collection/table.
 If data from one area is needed by another service, lateral communication happens between services.

 For instance the reporting tool (a symbolic service) does not connect to MongoDB to extract data.
 Rather it asks the `eventservice` to perform this task.
 As a system grows in functionality it's important that this vertical separation always be maintained.
 If the discipline of full stack vertical separation is not adhered to, the usual result is a distributed monolith.
 This typically leads to a terrible combination of the negative tradeoffs of both large monolithic applications and distributed systems.

 #### Stateless
 Notice that (other than DNS and client caching) all of our services are stateless.
 Whist this is a simple example system, we should always strive to make our services stateless.
 Practically this usually means loading user context on demand or passing user state information through from the client.
 Keeping our services stateless means that we can scale each service horizontally as demand requires.

-#### A Note on Security
+#### A Note on security
 A full discussion of security as pertaining to microservices is outside the scope of this chapter.
 However it's important to note that all the usual rules pertaining to online application security apply.
 In our reference architecture we have applied what is sometimes referred to as the API gateway pattern.
 We avoid exposing microservices directly to public networks, and only expose the minimal API surface area required.
 We suggest at a minimum that the following practices be given consideration when implementing a microservice system:

 * Use the API gateway pattern and minimize the exposed application surface area